The World Bank has updated its poverty and inequality data

 The two income concepts differ: GDP per capita is typically higher – it is a more comprehensive measure of income and includes, for example, government expenditure and also the imputed rental value of owner-occupied housing.3 Angus Deaton (2005) gives a helpful overview of these differences.4

 All measures in this chart are given in international-$, which means that it is adjusted for the price differences between countries.
 This adjustment is done in a way such that one international-dollar is equivalent to the purchasing power of one US-$ in the US.
-The $13.91 average income of people in Peru for example means that the average Peruvian can purchase goods and services that would cost $13.91 in the US.
+The $13.13 average income of people in Peru, for example, means that the average Peruvian can purchase goods and services that would cost $13.13 in the US.

 Many poorer people rely on subsistence farming and do not have a monetary income.
 To take this into account and make a fair comparison of their living standards, the statisticians that produce these figures estimate the monetary value of their home production and add it to their income/expenditure.
 That is true of both measures shown in the chart.